damianhakert/damianhakert.github.io/source/jobs/director-global-account-management/index.html.md

 * 7 - 10 years of management experience – including at least three years heading a successful customer success or account management organization in an enterprise software environment
 * Strong understanding and knowledge of the account management role in successful cloud and enterprise environments
 * Successful and inspired leadership of a management team
-* Experience with account realtionhsip and growth management of large strategic clients.
+* Experience with account relationship and growth management of large strategic clients.
 Must be able to oversee the management of a high volume of accounts at all levels: SMB; Mid Market; Enterprise and Partners
 * Experience successfully working with senior (C-level) executives
 * Demonstrated ability to lead managers and successfully manage global, distributed teams across cultures, lines of business, and geographies
 * Possesses a strong management presence and leadership ability, with communication and interpersonal skills that inspire and motivate leaders and teams